fdb/slarg-website/people/imane-b-k.md

 headshot: https://ucarecdn.com/ffc22850-ecf1-4591-b90d-1fea94b1d68a/
 bio: >-
-  Alongside Tunde Adefioye, I have researched threads Towards Braver Spaces and questions the fostering of collective and sustainable spaces that center care and well-being in multiple communities. \
+  Alongside Tunde Adefioye, I have researched threads Towards Braver Spaces and questioned the fostering of collective and sustainable spaces that center care and well-being in multiple communities. \

   \

-  Within Constant in Brussels i develop artistic research about different subjects that stand at the intersections of technology, art, and the socio-political sensitivities that arise
+  Within Constant in Brussels I continue to develop artistic research about different subjects that stand at the intersections of technology, art, and the socio-political sensitivities that arise.

-  I have collaborated with my colleagues and students, to create coaching sessions, workshops, and re-learning opportunities at the masters in fine arts with a digital context.
+  I have collaborated with my colleagues and students at Sint Lucas Antwerp and other educational spaces, to create coaching sessions, workshops, and re-learning opportunities at the masters in fine arts with a digital context.
 projects:
   - Towards braver spaces
 ---